piavgh/cargo-eval/README.md

 <a name="usage"></a>
 ## Usage

-Generally, you will want to use `cargo-eval` by invoking it as a `cargo` subcommand with `cargo script` (note the lack of a hypen).
+Generally, you will want to use `cargo-eval` by invoking it as a `cargo` subcommand with `cargo eval` (note the lack of a hypen).
 You can get an overview of the available options using the `--help` flag.

 <a name="scripts"></a>
 ### Scripts